 If you suspect a loved one is the victim of nursing home negligence, our attorneys, serving New Jersey, New York and Pennsylvania, can help.
 Contact a nursing home abuse and neglect lawyer today to schedule a free, confidential consultation.
 You may be entitled to recover compensation for economic damages (including past and future medical expenses and other out-of-pocket expenses), non-economic damages (including inconvenience, loss of quality of life, emotional distress, and pain and suffering), and physical impairment and disfigurement (including compensation for scars or physical disability as a result of the injuries you have sustained) through a lawsuit.

 If you suspect that you or a loved one has been the victim of nursing home neglect or abuse, it is important to immediately document and report the problem.
 At the Locks Law Firm, our nursing home negligence attorneys can examine your potential case and help you through the process.
-Contact a New Jersey and Philadelphia, Pennsylvania nursing home abuse and neglect lawyer at the Locks Law Firm today to schedule a free, confidential consultation and case evaluation.
+Contact our Pennsylvania nursing home abuse and neglect lawyers at the Locks Law Firm today to schedule a free, confidential consultation and case evaluation.
 An experienced nursing home abuse and neglect lawyer at the Locks Law Firm can help you get the compensation to which you are entitled.Do I have a case?
 Free Case Evaluation